inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 Spark is especially useful for parallel processing of distributed data with iterative algorithms.
 It operates on a master/worker architecture, where the central coordinator is referred to as the driver, and the distributed workers execute tasks.
 The driver orchestrates the distribution of data and tasks to the workers, enabling parallel processing of data across the cluster.

 Similar to the MapReduce paradigm, Spark employs a combination of Map and Reduce functions to process data.
-But unlike MapReduce, Spark leverages in-memory processing and caching, resulting in much faster processing.
+But unlike MapReduce, Spark leverages in-memory processing, resulting in much faster processing.

 Spark can handle both batch and streaming data processing.
 Spark processes continuous data by breaking it down into a sequence of small batch jobs.